|The Vindication of St. Thomas: Thomism and Contemporary Anglo-American Philosophy (2014). This

 Washington, D.C.
 The revised version was delivered at the

-inaugural Thomistic workshop at Mount Saint Mary College in Newburgh,
+inaugural Aquinas Philosophy Workshop at Mount Saint Mary College in Newburgh,

 NY in June 2011.
 The workshop was co-sponsored by the Catholic